flusio/Flus/README.md

 <h1 align="center">flusio</h1>

 <p align="center">
-    <strong>A citizen social media to soothe our online relationship with the news.</strong>
+    <strong>A social media to soothe our online relationship with the news.</strong>
 </p>

 ---